-The University signed up to the Stonewall Diversity Champions programme in June 2013.
+The University has signed up to the Stonewall Diversity Champions programme.
 Stonewall are the leading professional lobbying and campaigning organisation for lesbian, gay and bisexual people and the Diversity Champion programme is the good practice employer’s forum on sexual orientation.

 “Signing up to the programme builds on our work in relation to the ‘Positive about Disabled People’ and ‘Investors in People’ standards in creating a culture where diversity is respected and valued and employment is fair and inclusive.”
 Lucy Pengelly, Head of Human Resources.